charlesisfeline/Hope-Engine-Legacy/README.md

 # <p align="center">Hope Engine</p>

-Hope Engine is an "engine" built from Kade Engine 1.5.2.
+Hope Engine is an engine built from Kade Engine 1.5.2.

-**100% in beta, expect bugs lmaoo**
+**100% in beta, expect bugs!**

 ---
 ## Building

 Follow a compiling tutorial for Funkin (like [funkin-master](https://github.com/ninjamuffin99/Funkin)'s tutorial, etc..).
+Just a note though, **be sure to install the latest version of Haxe**.

 Then just `lime test windows` in your folder away!